-Stewart Avenue, Parkway Avenue and Kemp Street – safety improvements
+Stewart Avenue, Parkway Avenue and Kemp Street – safety upgrades

-Roads and Maritime Services is planning to carry out safety improvements on Stewart Avenue at the Parkway Avenue and Kemp Street intersections to improve safety and traffic flow.
+Roads and Maritime Services is planning to carry out safety improvements work on Stewart Avenue at the Parkway Avenue and Kemp Street intersections to improve safety and reduce the risk of crashes.

 Updates and announcements

-The NSW Government has provided $800,000 in 2017/18 through the Safer Roads program to improve safety and traffic flow on the Stewart Avenue intersections of Parkway Avenue and Kemp Street.
+The NSW Government has provided $800,000 this financial year through the Safer Roads program to improve safety and reduce crashes at the Stewart Avenue intersections of Parkway Avenue and Kemp Street.

-In the period between January 2011 and December 2015 there were seven crashes at the intersection of Stewart Avenue and Kemp Street, including four injury crashes, with a majority of crashes involving motorists turning right in and right out of Kemp Street and rear end crashes.
+In the period between January 2011 and December 2015 there were seven crashes at the intersection of Stewart Avenue and Kemp Street, including four injury crashes.
+The majority of crashes involved motorists turning right in and right out of Kemp Street and rear end crashes.

 The project will involve:

-- Providing a 30 metre right turn lane on Parkway Avenue for westbound motorists turning onto Stewart Avenue, including adjusting the traffic lights to provide a right turn phase.
+- Providing a 45 metre right turn lane, which consists of 30 metre storage and 15 metre taper, on Parkway Avenue for westbound motorists turning onto Stewart Avenue, including adjusting the traffic lights to provide a right turn phase.

 The mature trees on the median strip will not be removed as part of the work.
 Some lower branches on four trees closest to Stewart Avenue may need to be trimmed to shorten any overhanging branches and provide clear sight distance for motorists.

-An arborist will be on-site during working hours to carry out ongoing monitoring of any work located close to the trees
+An arborist will be on-site during work hours to monitor work carried out close to the trees

 - Installing a raised concrete median on Kemp Street to permanently ban right turn movements into and out of the eastern side of Kemp Street.
 Motorists will also no longer be able to drive straight through from the western side of Kemp Street into the eastern side of Kemp Street.
 Alternative access would be via the traffic lights at Parkway Avenue.
 This will reduce the risk of crashes by removing conflicting traffic movements